iexcloud/docs/source/migrating-and-importing-data/loading-data-from-a-file.md

 Now that you are familiar with creating a dataset from a CSV file, you can create datasets using your own CSV, JSON, or JSONL file.
 You can also add more data to your datasets (click **Ingest data**) in the dataset overview or modify data via the dataset's **Database** page.

 Got a URL you want to tap into for data?
-See [Ingesting Data from a URL](../migrating-and-importing-data/loading-data-from-a-url.md).
+See [Loading Data from a URL](https://iexcloud.zendesk.com./5794922253459-loading-data-from-a-URL).

 Interested in creating datasets programmatically?
-Checkout [Getting Started with the Datasets API](../interacting-with-your-data/apperate-api-basics.md).
+Checkout [Apperate API Basics](../interacting-with-your-data/apperate-api-basics.md).

 Want to learn more about creating and managing datasets?
-Read [Understanding Dataset Schemas](../managing-your-data/defining-schemas/data-model-concepts.md).
+Read [Understanding Datasets](../managing-your-data/understanding-datasets.md).

 Want to get more teammates involved?
 [Add them to your team](../administration/managing-users.md).